 Ham’s Sin Against Noah

-When most people encounter the story of Noah and Ham they usually have one view of what happened.
-Ham looked at Noah naked and mocked or made fun of him in some way, and Noah got angry and cursed his son, Canaan.
-However, the Hebrew text used phrases that are consistently used elsewhere in scripture as euphemisms for something more nefarious.
+When most people encounter the story of Noah and Ham, they typically hold a single view of what happened.
+Ham looked at Noah naked and mocked him, and Noah became angry and cursed his son, Canaan.
+However, the Hebrew text used phrases that were consistently used elsewhere in scripture as euphemisms for something more nefarious.
 This leads to other possible interpretations that reveal why the punishment for Canaan was so harsh.

 Continue reading